codedcontainer/HTML-Generator/readme.md

 2. Use NPX to build `npx run build` or watch `npx run dev`
     * `npm run dev` will copy hbs files into /build folder
 3. Make sure to include "generatedHtml" folder in /build
+4. View testData.json files for JSON input examples
-3. Run the application see below examples
+5. Run the application see below examples

 ## Templates ##
 1. Bootstrap 3 & 4 Accordions